This velvety pudding is served inside jack-be-little pumpkins and topped with whipped cream and cinnamon-sprinkled pastry leaves.

 Source: Martha Stewart Kids, 2002

 - 6 small pumpkins (about 1/2 pound each)

 - 3 tablespoons cornstarch

 - 1/2 cup Pumpkin Puree, or canned pumpkin puree

 - 1/2 cup heavy cream

-- Puff-Pastry Leaves
+- Puff-Pastry Leaves, optional

 Preheat oven to 400 degrees.
 Cut tops off pumpkins; scoop out and discard seeds.
 In a small bowl, combine granulated sugar and cinnamon; sprinkle inside pumpkins, and replace pumpkin tops.
 Place on a baking sheet, and bake until tender, 25 to 30 minutes.
 Remove from oven; let cool.